Mad Viking Beard Company Balm Ingredients

 – G Simpson, Dallas TX

-We get questions almost daily as to what we put into our beard balms and oils.
-While we will not get into the proper percentages and other detailed info on our recipe in this article, we will give you a quick breakdown on what goes in and how it benefits your beard and the skin underneath.
+We get questions almost daily as to what we put into our beard balms.
+While we will not get into the proper percentages and other detailed info on our recipe in this article, we will give you a quick breakdown on what goes in our beard balm and how it benefits your beard and the skin underneath.
 So thank you for taking the time to research our ingredients.
 All of our balms use that same base carrier recipe as listed below, with a brief explanation as to their usefulness.
-We only use the finest ingredients available because we want your beard to be clean, happy, healthy, growing, dandruff and irritation free!
+We only use the finest ingredients available in our beard balm because we want your beard to be clean, happy, healthy, growing, dandruff and irritation free!

 Shea Butter (Vitellaria paradoxa)